 Give Kids A Smile Community Leadership Development Institute

-Through the years, the GKAS program’s focus has evolved to become more comprehensive, particularly through the provision of continuity of care and the establishment of dental homes for children.
-The GKAS Institute likewise evolved from an earlier, related effort.
-From 2007-2010, the ADA convened a GKAS Promising Practices Symposium, during which like-minded individuals shared valuable information and resources regarding how to move existing dental care systems to the next level for America’s underserved children.
-The resulting GKAS Promising Practices Symposium proceedings are available for review.
+The GKAS Community Leadership Development Institute evolved from an earlier, related effort, the GKAS Promising Practices Symposium (2007-2010), in which like-minded individuals shared valuable information and resources regarding how to move existing dental care systems to the next level for America’s underserved children.
+View the GKAS Promising Practices Symposium proceedings that resulted from the meetings.

 How to Become a GKAS Ambassador